replicatedhq/replicated-field-labs/instruqt/app-preflights/03-app-deployment/assignment.md

 ### 2. Perform the existing cluster app install

-Paste the install command copied in the previous step into the Shell tab window, add ```--no-port-forward``` at the end.
+Paste the install command copied in the previous step into the Shell tab window, add the ```--no-port-forward``` option at the end of the install command and hit ENTER
-Hit ENTER

-The install will prompt to confirm or change the kubernetes namespace name to create and install in, you can accept the default.
+The installer will prompt to confirm or change the kubernetes namespace name to create and install in, you can accept the default.
 A password will be prompted for too, enter a value you can remember, you will use this later to login to the kotsadm console.

 Sample install output: